-CNY Land Trust currently protects 2800 acres in 48 nature preserves within 18 towns in Onondaga County and 3 towns in Oswego County.
-All of the preserves are open, free of charge, for hiking, photography and nature study from sunrise to sunset every day of the year.
-Hunting, trapping, fires, camping and the use of motorized vehicles are prohibited for the safety of the visiting public and the protection of the land.
+CNY Land Trust currently protects approximately 3000 acres in 46 nature preserves within 19 towns in Onondaga County and 3 towns in Oswego County.
+The preserves are open to the public from sunrise to sunset every day of the year.
+Access is free of charge, and suitable activities include hiking, snowshoeing, photography and nature study.

-In the spirit of “protecting nature’s gems, one acre at a time,” CNY Land Trust classifies its preserves in three categories, Diamonds, Emeralds and Pearls.
+In the spirit of “Protecting Nature’s Gems, One Acre at a Time,” CNY Land Trust classifies its preserves in three categories, Diamonds, Emeralds and Pearls.
 All preserves meet CNY Land Trust’s mission of natural area protection to provide our communities clean water, clean air, wildlife habitat and a chance to connect with the land.

 Preserves most suitable for public access, nature study, and outdoor recreation, are all considered Diamonds in the CNYLT portfolio.

 - Diamonds are CNY Land Trust’s most welcoming preserves, providing trails, parking, signage for public access, a management plan, and a dedicated group of stewards.

 - We recommend you visit each of the beautiful Diamonds for great outdoor experiences.

 - Emeralds may have informal trails, and often are brushy with limited parking and access.
 The preserve has special features, but trails are not created or maintained.